HannaFScholta/SheddingLightOnGreenElectricityClaims/README.md

 # SHEDDING LIGHT ON GREEN CLAIMS: THE IMPACT OF A CLOSER TEMPORAL ALIGNMENT OF SUPPLY AND DEMAND IN VOLUNTARY GREEN ELECTRICITY MARKETS
+Git-Hub Repository: SheddingLightOnGreenElectricityClaims

 by Hanna F. Scholta & Maximilian J. Blaschke

-Git-Hub Repository: SheddingLightOnGreenElectricityClaims

-This repository includes all code related to the raw data processing and to the data analyses performed as part of the manuscript "Shedding light on green electricity claims: temporal matching for more transparency in voluntary markets".
-Detailed explanations and reasoning on how we proceeded as well as on the used raw data sets can be derived from the Method chapter of our paper.
+This repository contains all code related to the raw data processing and data analyses conducted for the manuscript "Shedding light on green electricity claims: temporal matching for more transparency in voluntary markets."

-The raw data used in this work is publicly available from the cited sources in the paper.
-An overview of the access links can be found in "RAW DATA AVAILABILITY.md"
+Detailed explanations and justifications of our approach, both in handling the raw data and in performing the analyses, are provided in the Methods section of the manuscript.
+The raw data used in this work is publicly available from the sources cited in the paper.
+An overview of access links can also be found within this repository (see RAW DATA AVAILABILITY.md).

 # 1. ENTSO-E DATA PROCESSING